Lim colim versus colim lim. I: Alexandroff's homomorphism

 \subsection{Examples: cohomology}

-The previous examples along with the duality imply that $\tau^1(S^2\but X)$ is non-injective and $\tau^1(S^3\but Y)$ is non-surjective, where $S^n$ stands for the one-point compactification of $\R^n$.
-Here are more explicit examples of this type, which also have lower dimensions, one additionally being locally compact.
+The previous examples along with the duality imply that $\tau^1_{S^2\but X}$ is non-injective and $\tau^1_{S^3\but Y}$ is non-surjective, where $S^n$ stands for the one-point compactification of $\R^n$.
+Here are more explicit examples of this type, which also have lower dimensions, one additionally being local compacta.